5G Core Network Setup

 YateUCN5G

-You have the possibility to enable/disable SMF Support, AMF support and SMSF support.
-If you have at least one of these features enabled, the CAPIF tab will be displayed.
+YateUCN5G offers more functionality than the regular YateUCN.
+I can choose to enable or disable SMF Support, AMF Support, and SMSF Support.
+If I enable at least one of these features, the CAPIF tab will appear.

 5G Core Network Setup 48

-If Network allows 5G support, you can also upgrade an existing YateUCN equipment type to a YateUCN5G equipment type, and set 5G features using button displayed below:
+Since my Network supports 5G configuration, I can also upgrade an existing YateUCN to a YateUCN5G equipment type, and set 5G features using the button displayed below:

 5G Core Network Setup 49